shivharis/turtlebot3_wiki/docs/source/about/index.rst

 .. image:: images/turtlebot_logo_tm.png

-What is a TurtleBot?
+What is TurtleBot?
 ====================

-What is a TurtleBot?
+What is TurtleBot?
 --------------------

 .. image:: images/turtlebot_rider.jpeg